-This inaugural event brought together champions of community development, and it was clear throughout the evening, that this was a group that cares strongly about their communities.
-The evening effortlessly morphed into a rallying call to arms for everyone to do their part to improve the life of someone else.
+This inaugural event brought together champions of community development, and it was clear throughout the evening, that this was a group of people that cares strongly about their communities.
+The evening effortlessly morphed into a rallying call for everyone to do their part to improve the life of someone else.

-The 2016 recipients for the “IWD Exceptional Women Leaders Awards” are: Joyce Essendi, Lapwan Wong-Essendi, Josephine Hitimana, Rev. Jean Henry, Rev. Dr. Florence Juma, Bernadette Njeri Kariuki, Ilana Landsberg-Lewis, Dr. Ebby Madera, Zipporah Malemo, Rev. Elivered Mulongo, Allyce B. Mutungi, Irene Njoroge-Maina, Felississima Mwambarangwe, Maryanne Obwaka, Fiona Sampson, Eunice Wahome, Dr. Edith Wambayi, Esther Wambui and Professor Njoki Nathani Wane.
+The 2016 recipients of the “IWD Exceptional Women Leaders Awards” are: Joyce Essendi, Lapwan Wong-Essendi, Josephine Hitimana, Rev. Jean Henry, Rev. Dr. Florence Juma, Bernadette Kariuki, Ilana Landsberg-Lewis, Dr. Ebby Madera, Zipporah Malemo, Rev. Elivered Mulongo, Allyce B. Mutungi, Irene Njoroge-Maina, Felississima Mwambarangwe, Maryanne Obwaka, Fiona Sampson, Eunice Wahome, Dr. Edith Wambayi, Essie Wambui of WakenyaCanada and Professor Njoki Nathani Wane.

-All speeches – from the MC Bhoke Nyerere, opening (Flora Igoki), guests (Jethro Odanga & Pauline Mwangi), keynote (Professor Njoki Wane) and closing (Pr.
-Jairo Essendi) – strongly encouraged and challenged members of the African Diaspora to be intentional about creating a positive legacy wherever they live.
+All speakers from the MC Bhoke Nyerere, opening (Flora Igoki), guests (Jethro Odanga & Pauline Mwangi), keynote (Professor Njoki Wane) and closing (Jairo Essendi) – strongly encouraged and challenged members of the African Diaspora to be intentional about creating a positive legacy wherever they live.

 Takeaway summary from the speakers:

 – Find your calling or talent and nurture it.